unbxd/search-JS-library/docs/configurations/BannerConfig.md

 Function
 {: .label }

-The "template" function refers to the ability to change the appearance of the banner feature on the e-commerce website.
-It allows developers to control the appearance of the banners by providing custom HTML and CSS.
+The "template" function here refers to the ability to change the appearance of the banner feature on the e-commerce website.
+It allows developers to control the appearance of the banners by providing custom HTML.
 The function receives the list of banners to be displayed, and the banner configurations as parameters and it needs to return a string of HTML that will be used to render the banners on the webpage.

 This function passes two params:
 1. `banners` - the list of banners to be displayed